-The American Association for the Advancement of Science invites nominations for the 2015 AAAS Philip Hauge Abelson Prize.
-The Prize was established in 1985 by the AAAS Board of Directors to be awarded to someone who has "made signal contributions to the advancement of science in the United States" either as:
+The American Association for the Advancement of Science invites nominations for the 2016 AAAS Philip Hauge Abelson Prize.
+The prize was established in 1985 by the AAAS Board of Directors to be awarded to someone who has "made signal contributions to the advancement of science in the United States" either as:

 The award consists of an engraved medallion and an honorarium of $5,000.
 The winner will be selected by a five-member judging panel.
-The 2015 Philip Hauge Abelson Prize will be presented at the AAAS Annual Meeting in Washington, DC, February 11-15, 2016.
+The 2016 AAAS Philip Hauge Abelson Prize will be presented at the AAAS Annual Meeting in Boston, Mass., Feb.,16-20, 2017.

 All materials become the property of AAAS.